 You’ll most likely want to tell your closest friends first.
-Then, whenever you feel more comfortable, you can broaden the group, or make it Facebook official.
+Then, whenever you feel more comfortable, you can broaden the group, or make an official announcement on social media.
 But be aware that the news might slip out of even the most well-meaning friend or relative.

 Social networking is probably the easiest way to get the news out to friends and family who live far away.
 Posting a picture online of your ultrasound can get the news out in an instant.